gentzkow/template_archive/README.md

 ## Running Package Scripts in Other Languages
 By default, this template is set up to run python scripts.
 The template is, however, capable of running scripts in other languages too (make-scripts are always in python, but module scripts called by make-scripts can be in other languages).

-The directory `/examples` includes the code necessary to run the repo with R and Stata scripts.
+The directory `/extensions` includes the code necessary to run the repo with R and Stata scripts.
 Only code that differs from the default implementation is included.
 For example, to run the repo using Stata scripts, the following steps need to be taken.
-1. Replace `/analysis/make.py` with `/examples/stata/analysis/make.py` and `/data/make.py` with `/examples/stata/data/make.py`.
+1. Replace `/analysis/make.py` with `/extensions/stata/analysis/make.py` and `/data/make.py` with `/extensions/stata/data/make.py`.
-2. Copy contents of `/examples/stata/analysis/code` to `/analysis/code` and contents of `/examples/stata/data/code` to `/data/code`.
+2. Copy contents of `/extensions/stata/analysis/code` to `/analysis/code` and contents of `/extensions/stata/data/code` to `/data/code`.
-3. Copy `.ado` dependencies from `/examples/stata/lib/stata` to `/lib/stata`.
+3. Copy `.ado` dependencies from `/extensions/stata/lib/stata` to `/lib/stata`.
 Included are utilities from the repo [`gslab_stata`](https://github.com/gslab-econ/gslab_stata).
-4. Copy setup script from `/examples/stata/setup` to `/setup`.
+4. Copy setup script from `/extensions/stata/setup` to `/setup`.
 More on the functionality of this script in the next section.

 ## Adding Packages
 ### Python
-Add any required packages to `setup/conda_env.yaml`.
+Add any required packages to `/setup/conda_env.yaml`.
 If possible add the package version number.
 If there is a package that is not available from `conda` add this to the `pip` section of the `yaml` file.
 In order to not re-run the entire environment setup you can download these individual files from `conda` with the command

 ```
 conda install -c conda-forge <PACKAGE>
 ```

 ### R
-Add any required packages that are available via CRAN to `setup/conda_env.yaml`.
+Add any required packages that are available via CRAN to `/setup/conda_env.yaml`.
 These must be prepended with `r-`.
-If there is a package that is only available from GitHub and not from CRAN, add this package to `setup/setup_r.r`.
+If there is a package that is only available from GitHub and not from CRAN, add this package to `/setup/setup_r.r` (after copying this script from `/extensions`).
 These individual packages can be added in the same way as Python packages above (with the `r-` prepend).

 ### Stata

-Install Stata dependencies using `setup/download_stata_ado.do`.
+Install Stata dependencies using `/setup/download_stata_ado.do` (after copying this script from `/extensions`).
 We keep all non-base Stata ado files in the `lib` subdirectory, so most non-base Stata ado files will be versioned.
 To add additional stata dependencies, use the following bash command from the `setup` subdirectory:
 ```
 stata-mp -e download_stata_ado.do
 ```